 3. Check the account and drone serial number (SN), and tap “Confirm” to complete binding.

-❗ Note: When binding DJI Avata series products, the goggles need to be connected to the mobile device.
+❗ Note: When binding DJI Avata series or the goggles products, please connect to the mobile device.

 Step 3: The new owner binds the drone to the remote controller.